TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 ::::::

-The next proposition shows that the designation 'space' in the above definition is well justified:
+The next proposition shows that the designation 'space' in the above definition is well justified.